 In order to define your breathing pattern, measure your body oxygenation or breath-holding time after your usual exhalation, but only until the first stress or discomfort.
 After doing this CP test, one can define their health state using the Buteyko Table of Health Zones.

-A person with normal breathing is going to have about 40 seconds for the body oxygen test.
+normal breathing is going to have about 40 seconds for the body oxygen test.
 In the case of chronic overbreathing, breath holding time becomes shorter.

 Sick people have deep and fast breathing 24/7 and reduced body oxygenation (usually about 10-20 seconds of oxygen in tissues).
 In the severely sick and critically ill patients, body oxygenation is below 10 seconds.